 So that's it.
 Those are the advantages and disadvantages of working in a call center and it's up to you to decide whether the advantages outweigh the disadvantages.

-Here are other articles that I wrote regarding the advantages and disadvantages of working as a call center agent:
+Here is another article that I wrote regarding the advantages and disadvantages of working as a call center agent.